 - Climate; political factors, economic factors, socio-cultural factors, technological factors, environmental factors, and legal factors

-The VRIO analysis is another situation analysis tool that can be used to evaluate the resources of a company such as financial resources, human resources etc. It Stands for Value, Rareness, Imitability, Organization.
+The VRIO analysis is another tool that can be used to evaluate the resources of a company such as financial resources, human resources etc. It Stands for Value, Rareness, Imitability, Organization.

 Learn how to use the VRIO analysis and get more templates with this resources on VRIO analysis examples.